DevKhalyd/rg_portfolio/README.md

 - Add the DarkTheme
 - Mobile Web support
 - Add a message called Inspiration and add the README file context
+- Clock Project, migrate to rg portfolio as an animation project or just reference in the links using the Link widget (https://pub.dev/documentation/url_launcher/latest/link/Link-class.html)

 # Setup project